-The board of directors of Stefnir is committed to good corporate governance and endeavours to promote responsible behaviour and corporate culture within Stefnir for the benefit of all the company's stakeholders.
+The board of directors of Stefnir is committed to good corporate governance and has resolved to promote responsible behaviour and corporate culture within Stefnir for the benefit of all the company's stakeholders.

 In 2012 Stefnir was the first Icelandic company to be recognized for "Excellence in good corporate governance" by the Center for Corporate Governance.
-The company is continuously working on improving and developing corporate governance and re-attaining this recognition on a regular basis is part of this effort.
+We are constantly seeking to develop and improve governance at the company and a special assessment of the governance by a recognized body is part of this process.

-Outlook, risk factors and events after the reporting period
+Outlook, risk factors and events taking place after the publication of the accounts